aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 SUBMODULE (ancestor:parent) name
 ~~~
 where `ancestor` is the name of the ancestor module (the module from
-which all the submodules ultimately depend) and `parent` is the name
+which all the children submodules ultimately depend) and `parent` is
-of the parent submodule.
-To compile the source containing the `name`
+the name of the parent
-submodule, we need the `.mod` file of the ancestor module and the
+submodule.
+To compile the source containing the `name` submodule, we
-`.smod` file of the parent submodule.
-The latter is built as
+need the `.mod` file of the ancestor module and the `.smod` file of
-`ancestor@parent.smod`.
+the parent submodule.
+The latter is built as `ancestor@parent.smod`.

 Let us add a file called `four.f90` to our example.
 This file contains
 a submodule called `foursmod` whose parent is submodule `twoproc` of